...Thirteen Years Later: Broadcast and reception

 "...Thirteen Years Later" was first broadcast on the Fox network on October 30, 1998.
 The episode earned a Nielsen rating of 5.4 during its original broadcast, meaning that 5.4 percent of households in the United States viewed the episode.
 This represented approximately 5.37 million households.

 "...Thirteen Years Later" received mixed reviews from critics.
 The A.V.
 Clubs Emily VanDerWerff rated the episode a "B".
 VanDerWerff felt that the episode's comedic slant was necessary within the wider series, as she considered Millenniums dark tone to be prone to unintentional comedy and that a comic episode provided an outlet for this.
 VanDerWerff found the script to be at its strongest when satirizing the character of Frank Black, but admitted that it "falls apart" when attempting to send up other subjects; she also felt that the guest appearance by Kiss felt unnecessary and contrived.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated "...Thirteen Years Later" one star out of five.
 Shearman felt that the episode had the potential to be much better, but that "the whole concept drowns in overkill".
-He considered the episode's characters to too shallow and its commentary to be too heavy-handed to fully execute anything meaningful; criticism was also levelled at the guest roles by the members of Kiss.
+He considered the episode's characters to be too shallow and its commentary to be too heavy-handed to fully execute anything meaningful; criticism was also levelled at the guest roles by the members of Kiss.